Akhlaque-Ur-Rahman/Lead-Management/PROJECT_DOCUMENTATION.md

 2.  **Duplicate Detection**: Uses optimized `in` queries to check for existing CINs in batches during import.
 3.  **Background Sync**: The `sync.ts` utility monitors `visibilitychange` events.
 If a user leaves the tab for >2 minutes and returns, the data is automatically refreshed to ensure consistency without constant polling.
 4.  **Memoized Filtering**: Heavy filtering logic (e.g., searching, sorting) is wrapped in `useMemo` to prevent re-calculations on every render.
+5.  **Optimized Import Duplicate Detection**:
+    -   Uses chunked Firestore `in` queries to check for duplicates against `CIN`, `Company Email`, and `Company Name`.
+    -   Prevents reading the entire leads collection.
+    -   Checks for duplicates within the import batch itself.

 ---